-I am Professor (MSO) in Comparative Political Sociology at the Danish Centre for Welfare Studies (University of Southern Denmark).
-Previously, I worked at the IZA Institute of Labor Economics to which I remain affiliated as a research fellow.
+I am Professor of Political Science and Socio-Economics at University of Duisburg-Essen.
+In addition, I am affiliated to the Danish Centre for Welfare Studies as a part-time professor and to the IZA Institute of Labor Economics as a research fellow.

 My research interests are related to social and political inequality, political behaviour, and comparative welfare state and labour market analysis.
 I currently work on the following research questions:

 How do labour market experiences translate into political behaviour?

 Under which conditions do poverty, unemployment, job insecurity and other socio-economic problems lead to political alienation, apathy, or radicalisation?

 Which social and political conflicts are triggered by digitalization of employment?

 Which are the political processes underlying growing income inequality?